MicahBrun/Continuous-Complex-Valued-Cellular-Automata/README.md

 https://github.com/MicahBrun/ContinuousComplexValuedCellularAutomata/assets/55516590/c8526b67-51bc-4f8e-9663-20c422b3e83e

 ## Visualisation
-SFML is used to visualise the system at a certain time.
-The system is a 2-D grid where each point stores a complex value.
+SFML is used for the visualisation of the system at a certain time.
+The system is made up of a 2-D grid where each point stores a complex value.
 In the visualisation, the complex number is converted into a colour.
-The hue of the colour corresponds to the phase of the complex number, the brighten is proportional to the arctangent of the complex number.
+The hue of the colour corresponds to the phase of the complex number; the brightness is proportional to the arctangent of the magnitude.

 ## Theory
 The system transforms as: